Online Enquiry Form

 Biceps tendonitis may begin as a relatively minor condition causing pain, inflammation and swelling of the tendon, however, if you do not treat biceps tendonitis early and the cause of the condition is not interrupted over a period of 6 months or more, biceps tendonitis may progress and become a chronic condition causing chronic shoulder pain.

-To diagnose biceps tendonitis, the consultant will question the patient to:
+To diagnose biceps tendonitis, the following will be taken into consideration:

 A positive biceps tendonitis condition will present with:

-Early diagnosis and treatment of biceps tendonitis is extremely important to avoid chronic repercussions.
-Chronic biceps tendonitis may develop into a degenerative condition which will adversely affect the tendon and structures around it.
+Early diagnosis and treatment of biceps tendonitis are extremely important to avoid chronic repercussions.
+Chronic biceps tendonitis may develop into a degenerative condition that will adversely affect the tendon and structures around it

 Treatment of biceps tendonitis should always begin with a thorough diagnosis of your condition to understand the severity of the condition in the context of your age, your sport, your work and your life.
 Biceps tendonitis injuries may be treated conservatively (non-surgically) with rest, anti-inflammatory medication or steroid injection for pain and inflammation and with physiotherapy treatment for improved strength, better posture and shoulder function.
 Surgery for biceps tendonitis is usually reserved for patients with additional conditions affecting their shoulder like SLAP tear or rotator cuff tear, however, some patients with high demand for sport or work activities may be indicated for surgery for biceps tendonitis alone.
 Biceps tenodesis surgery is the most common type of surgery used to improve biceps tendonitis.
 The goal of biceps tenodesis surgery is to cut the tendon free from the top of the shoulder and reattach it to the upper arm.